USEPA/standardizedinventories/README.md

 ## Data Processing

-The following describes details related to dataset access and processing specific to each dataset
+The following describes details related to dataset access, processing, and validation

 ### DMR